Fendross/ExpenseTrackerCLI/README.md

 1. Clone the repo into your own system
 2. Open up the project in a Java IDE (IntelliJ is highly recommended)

-To achieve a Maven build:
+To achieve a Maven build/run:
 1. Configure a standard Maven build, using as run commands `clean install` and make sure the build succeeds
 2. Execute in a terminal, in the root directory of the project: `./run_expense_tracker_cli.sh`

-To achieve an IntelliJ build:
+To achieve an IntelliJ build/run:
 1. Run `ExpenseTrackerCLI` with no arguments

 ## How to use